Engineering Academic Advising

 Students can choose to follow the catalog in effect either during the year they enter Vanderbilt University or the year they graduate.
-Students inquiring about a catalog year change should contact the Office of Academic Services in FGH 104.
+Students inquiring about a catalog year change should contact the Office of Academic Services.

 Q1 How do I change my major?